-You can catch the cat unharmed, that you can take it to the animal shelter.
-Some community has Trap-Neuter-Return (TNR programs) that captures the stray cats, and veterinarian neuter and eartip these before releasing.
+You can catch the cat unharmed, and you can take it to the animal shelter.
+Some community has Trap-Neuter-Return (TNR programs) that capture stray cats, and veterinarian neuter and ear-tip these before releasing them.

 13. Use a high-frequency sound deterrent

 Cats have sensitive ears as they help them to catch rodents and other animals for food.
 Their hearing frequency is higher than humans, which allows them to hear a sound that humans can’t hear, but they do.